yannhodiesne/Discord-M1/README.md

 Apple is restricting the permissions of unsigned applications inside of this folder, to ensure only trusted ones can interact with some parts of the system.
 Follow the instructions inside the *How to install* section, and feel free to blame Apple for their developer's fee.

-## When right-clicking on a message, nothing is happening!

-Unfortunately, right-clicking on a message only works when Discord is displayed in English.
-I did not find a way to make right-clicking work with other languages, but if you want to tackle this bug, feel free to contribute by opening an issue or a pull request!

 # Credits

 Made with [Electron-Builder](https://www.electron.build/).

-Kudos to [17hoehbr](https://github.com/17hoehbr) for his original work on an M1-compliant Discord client.
+Kudos to [17hoehbr](https://github.com/17hoehbr) for his original work on an M1-friendly Discord client.

 Screen sharing support would not have been possible without these ressources and their authors :
  - [Hacking Together a Native Version of Discord for M1 Macs](https://rthr.me/2021/03/discord-native-apple-silicon/)